LMH01/alpha_tui/README.md

 # rust_alpha

-This is my try at writing a compiler for the Alpha-Notation used in my Systemnahe Informatik lecture at university.
+This is my attempt at writing a compiler for the Alpha-Notation used in my Systemnahe Informatik lecture at university.

 ## Current status

-Development has just begun, almost everything is still missing.
+Internal handling of instructions is finished, now the "compiler" needs be be written.

 ## TODO